Aaron-WJK/Flex-project/README.md

 To do:

 - Work out how to display hero element correctly
-- move on to next element in stylign
+- move on to next element in styling

+25/03 -

+- Finished aligning hero element correctly
+- working on aligning adventures images into flex boxes with text wrapped underneath